Mount Kilimanjaro Climbing Tours

-Dominating the landscape like no other mountain, iconic and instantly recognisable, Kilimanjaro in Tanzania is the highest peak in Africa and the World's tallest freestanding mountain at 5895 metres.
-To climb Kilimanjaro is a great challenge, but entirely feasible for the active traveller, keen walker or for someone looking for a new challenge.
+Dominating the landscape like no other mountain, iconic and instantly recognisable, Kilimanjaro in Tanzania is the highest peak in Africa and the world's tallest freestanding mountain at 5895 metres.
+To climb Kilimanjaro is a great challenge and entirely feasible for the active traveller or keen walker looking for something new.
 In a matter of days you’ll climb Kilimanjaro from the hot plains of Africa through grasslands, tropical rain forest, alpine meadows, moorlands and desert uplands onto snow and ice.

 Kilimanjaro Route Map

-We’re a company run by mountaineers so you’ll find proper itineraries, safety measures and training for all our staff.
-We don’t employ ‘sales staff’ and all our office crew are outdoors people with a wealth of experience and knowledge on Kilimanjaro, however they also remember what it’s like to dream of a climb to the roof of Africa and know that you’ll have lot’s of questions, excitement and nerves!
+We’re a company run by mountaineers so you’ll find safe itineraries, safety measures and training for all our staff.
+Our office crew are outdoors people with a wealth of experience on Kilimanjaro, and they also remember what it’s like to dream of a climb to the roof of Africa!
+They can answer your questions and help put the whole trip into perspective.
 So don’t be afraid to call us for a chat or drop us an email with any questions.

 In addition to our general routes, you can climb Mount Kilimanjaro for charity!
 We offer a Kilimanjaro Charity Climb on many of these routes.
 Climbing Mount Kilimanjaro for charity can be done for our sister charity Moving Mountains or another charity of your choice.
-It's an extraordinarily rewarding experience to participate in a charity challenge.
 When you climb a mountain for charity you not only complete an amazing feat, but you support local communities as well.
-We are more than happy to help you organize your charity climb.
+We are more than happy to help you organize your trip.

 One of the most commonly asked questions we get is What to Wear on Kilimanjaro?
-It's really important that you look at our Kilimanjaro Kit List but be assured that you don't need to spend a fortune on kit and you can rent sleeping bags, trekking poles and other items from us!
-In the more information section on this and all the different Kilimanjaro route pages you'll find details about Trekking boots amongst other Kilimanjaro Trip Preparation tips like Travel Insurance and of course Training For Kilimanjaro.
-The second most commonly asked question is what are the Toilets like on Kilimanjaro and after a quick google you may be concerned, but don't be as they've improved a lot over recent years or we can bring up a private toilet for you!
+It's really important that you look at our Kilimanjaro Kit List but be assured that you don't need to spend a fortune on kit when you can rent sleeping bags, trekking poles and many other items from us.
+In the more information section on this site you will also find details on Kilimanjaro Trip Preparation.

 Fitness and Altitude Sickness on Kilimanjaro

-Sunrise on summit day looking down from the edge of the main crater rim, to the lower summit of Mwenzi Peak
+Sunrise on summit day looking down from the edge of the main crater rim, to the lower summit of Mawenzi Peak

 Best time to Climb Kilimanjaro?

-The trekking season on Kilimanjaro is actually all year round, however the main seasons are traditionally December to March and June to October with temperatures in Moshi averaging 22 degrees C and summit temperatures around - 7 degrees C. The rains are in April, May and November but nowadays climate change has changed this pattern and sometimes the rains don't come or come at differing times of year.
-During the rains we run our Rongai climbs as the northern side of the mountain is more sheltered then.
+The main seasons are traditionally December to March and June to October with temperatures in Moshi averaging 22 degrees C and summit temperatures around - 7 degrees C. The rains are in April, May and November but nowadays climate change has changed this pattern so sometimes the rains come earlier or later.
+During the rains we run our Rongai climbs as the northern side of the mountain is more sheltered.

 Other notable dates: